Available for purchase at Amazon or from the playwright at email@example.com.

 FOR LICENSING: firstname.lastname@example.org

-Eating disorders among our young people are well hidden, dangerously glamorized, socially contagious, and becoming epidemic.
-It is the mental illness with the highest fatality rate; yet the stigma surrounding the disease allows many to suffer alone to face the threat of death or severe lifelong ailments.
+Eating disorders among our young people are well hidden, dangerously glamorized, socially contagious, and becoming an epidemic.
+It is the mental illness with the highest fatality rate, yet the stigma surrounding the disease allows many to suffer alone to face the threat of death or severe lifelong ailments.
 There is growing concern that the dominant national discourse on tackling obesity could exacerbate disordered eating among our children.

 But prevention and recovery are possible.
 Is it time to begin the conversation at your school?